-The Celebrant then says to the people The Lord be with you.
+The Celebrant then says to the people

-People And also with you.
+People The Lord be with you.
+And also with you.

-Celebrant Let us pray.
+Let us pray.

-O gracious and everliving God, you have created humankind in your image: Look mercifully upon N. and N. who come to you seeking your blessing, and assist them with your grace, that with true fidelity and steadfast love they may honor and keep the promises and vows they make; through Jesus Christ our Savior, who lives and reigns with you in the unity of the Holy Spirit, one God, for ever and ever.
+O gracious and everliving God, you have created us male and female in your image: Look mercifully upon this man and this woman who come to you seeking your blessing, and assist them with your grace, that with true fidelity and steadfast love they may honor and keep the promises and vows they make; through Jesus Christ our Savior, who lives and reigns with you in the unity of the Holy Spirit, one God, for ever and ever.
 Amen.
 Then one or more of the following passages from Holy Scripture is read.
-Other readings from Scripture suitable for the occasion may be used.
 If there is to be a Communion, a passage from the Gospel always concludes the Readings.

-Genesis 1:26-28 (Male and female he created them) Song of Solomon 2:10-13; 8:6-7 (Many waters cannot quench love) Tobit 8:5b-8 (New English Bible) (That she and I may grow old together)
+Genesis 1:26-28 (Male and female he created them) Genesis 2:4-9, 15-24 (A man cleaves to his wife and they become one flesh) Song of Solomon 2:10-13; 8:6-7 (Many waters cannot quench love) Tobit 8:5b-8 (New English Bible) (That she and I may grow old together)

-1 Corinthians 13:1-13 (Love is patient and kind) Ephesians 3:14-19 (The Father from whom every family is named) Ephesians 5:1-2 (Walk in love, as Christ loved us) Colossians 3:12-17 (Love which binds everything together in harmony) 1 John 4:7-16 (Let us love one another, for love is of God)
+I Corinthians 13:1-13 (Love is patient and kind) Ephesians 3:14-19 (The Father from whom every family is named) Ephesians 5:1-2, 21-33 (Walk in love, as Christ loved us) Colossians 3:12-17 (Love which binds everything together in harmony) I John 4:7-16 (Let us love one another for love is of God)

-Between the Readings, a psalm, hymn, or anthem may be sung or said.
-Appropriate psalms are Psalm 67, Psalm 127, and Psalm 128.
+Between the Readings, a Psalm, hymn, or anthem may be sung or said.
+Appropriate Psalms are 67, 127, and 128.